 Remote Teamwork Is More Important Than Ever in the COVID-19 Pandemic

 The current uncertainty and unknowns relating to COVID-19 can weigh heavily on our mental health, leading to increased feelings of stress and anxiety.
 The longer companies are working remotely, the more important it becomes to build culture and community within their teams.
-Virtual hangouts, video conferencing and chat apps are all great resources to help strengthen remote teamwork.
+Virtual hangouts with unique virtual backgrounds, video conferencing and chat apps are all great resources to help strengthen remote teamwork.
 These tools not only boost productivity, but they eliminate isolation and encourage togetherness among coworkers.

 Maximize Productivity with These 8 Remote Team-Building Strategies

 To maximize productivity and experience continued growth, you’ll need to overcome these obstacles and uncover better ways of doing business.
-Fortunately, there are a number of strategies you can utilize to improve remote teamwork and create a more cohesive environment among coworkers.
+Fortunately, there are a number of strategies you can utilize to improve remote teamwork and create a more ideal work environment among coworkers.

 1. Prioritize face-to-face interactions